UmSenhorQualquer/pyforms/tutorials/1.SimpleExamples/README.md

 ## Example 5

-Shows you how to define the **application main menu** using the AutoForm.mainmenu property.
+Shows you how to define the **application main menu** using the BaseWidget.mainmenu property.

 ![Simple example ](SimpleExample5/screenshot.png?raw=true "Screen")